Cloud-42/terraform-aws-jenkins/README.md

  * Jenkins Server rebuilds once a week deploying all the latest security patches and the latest jenkins.war.
  * $JENKINS\_HOME is stored on the EFS share and mounts automatically.
  * HTTP - auto re-directs to - HTTPS
- * data\_sources.tf can be used to look up the latest Ubuntu AMI to use.
+ * data\_sources.tf can be used to look up the latest AMI to use.
  * The EFS share is encrytped using a custom KMS key.

 ##### Dependencies and Prerequisites